Blog Home Categories

 3. Move to ESLint

 Till now, TSLint was the most popular linting tool.
-But with its 11th version, Angular has moved from TSLint to ESLint.
+But with the Angular 11 version, there was a transition from TSLint to ESLint.
 In a recent notification, Angular has also announced that it has stopped support for TSLint.
 Please use this code on GitHub to migrate from TSLint to ESLint.

 4. Unit Test cases and Testing